5 moves to help you cope with market volatility

 ILLUSTRATION OF THREE “INCOME” BOXES FROM PAGE 3 OF RES-12247B-A LIVING IN RETIREMENT: ACTIONS TO CONSIDER IN A DOWN MARKET

-Still, regardless of how well you’ve constructed your investment portfolio, you may be tempted to “do something” in response to this year’s market volatility.
+Still, regardless of how well you’ve constructed your investment portfolio, you may be tempted to “do something” in response to periods of market volatility.
 Here are five ideas to consider:

 1. Hit the “pause” button before making changes.
 Most of us would like to take action to reduce stress in other areas of our lives, so why should investing be any different?
 And if you’re retired, a market downturn can feel particularly disconcerting.
 But you might not want to automatically change your portfolio or your investment habits.
-Keep in mind that market declines are normal — in fact, we experience about a 20% decline, known as a bear market, on average every four years.*
+Keep in mind that market declines are normal — in fact, we experience a market decline on average every four years.*

 There’s no one right answer.
 If the decline is of relatively short duration, you may not need to change your withdrawal rate.
 But it’s impossible to predict when a market downturn ends and the next market rally begins.
 If you can afford to do so, you could consider forgoing your annual increase or even temporarily lowering your withdrawal rate by reducing your spending.